neelsoumya/working_with_domain_experts/README.md

 ## Introduction

-How to work with domain experts in the field of AI
+A repository detailing how to work with domain experts in the field of AI.

 ## Working with clinicians in the field of AI